 Membership Drive Information

-The membership drive for 2021-2022 will begin on October 1, 2020.
-We will be seeking members for the graduating class of 2027 (current sixth grade girls).
+The membership drive for 2021-2022 is OPEN!
+We are seeking members for the graduating class of 2027 (current sixth grade girls).

 Prospective Members are required to attend an Information Session in the fall and need to be sponsored by 2 current members of the Sunflower Chapter of National Charity League, Inc.

 If you know someone in the Sunflower Chapter, talk to her about the program and membership obligations.

 Mothers and their daughters (grades 7-12) participate in a program that embraces:

 Each NCL, Inc. Chapter promotes social awareness by considering the local community’s needs and selecting appropriate non-profit organizations to serve.
 Each Chapter then supports its philanthropic service partners through different volunteer activities.